Progress report for LNC19-424

-We had planned to present preliminary results at two NDSU field days, but both field days were cancelled because of the pandemic.
+In 2020, we had planned to present preliminary results at two NDSU field days, but both field days were cancelled because of the pandemic.
 Instead, the field days were held via YouTube.
 We presented our preliminary results via poster at one professional meeting that was held virtually, the 2020 ASA-CSSA-SSSA International Annual Meeting.
-Other outreach included an additional YouTube video we produced, information found on our lab website (hulkelab.org), a popular press article, and personal visits to plots of 180 consumers, 5 interested scientists from outside of the collaboration, 4 extension staff educators, 3 politicians (including Sen. Tina Smith’s staff), and 1 chef / food advocate from New York City, who toured via zoom conference in the field, in addition to consulting with us thereafter.
+Other outreach included an additional YouTube video we produced, information found on our lab website (hulkelab.org), a popular press article, and personal visits to plots of 180 consumers, 5 interested scientists from outside of the collaboration, 4 extension staff educators, 3 politicians (including Sen. Tina Smith's staff), and 1 chef / food advocate from New York City, who toured via zoom conference in the field, in addition to consulting with us thereafter.

 - knowledge of perennials as a new crop opportunity in the region.